Don Nigro: Career

-Nigro's plays have been translated into Italian, French, German, Spanish, Russian, Greek, Polish, Dutch, Lithuanian and Chinese.
+Nigro's plays have been translated into Italian, French, German, Spanish, Ukrainian, Bulgarian, Russian, Greek, Polish, Dutch, Lithuanian and Chinese.

 in November 2012 a Spanish version of Seascape With Sharks And Dancer, translated by Tato Alexander and featuring Bruno Bichir and Tato Alexander, opened at Teatro El Granero in Mexico City.
 This production was revived in Mexico City in 2013 and later toured in Mexico.

 In June 2013 Marina and Mata Hari were produced in New York by Nylon Fusion Theatre Company, both featuring actress Tatyana Kot and directed by Ivette Dumeng.
 In 2015 Gorgons was produced by the Drama Theatre of Petrozavodsk and the Drama Theatre of Yelets, in Russia.
 In 2016 Don Giovanni was produced by the Yermolova Drama Theatre in Moscow, Gorgons at the Aggelon Vima Theatre in Athens, Greece, and Nebuchadnezzar at the Vene Theatre in Tallinn, Estonia.

 The Jerome Lawrence and Robert E. Lee Theatre Research Institute at the Ohio State University in Columbus has archived a large collection of Nigro's scripts and related materials.

 See also McGhee, Jim: Labyrinth: The Plays Of Don Nigro (University Press Of America, 2004).